-The preferred stock shall be automatically converted into common stock upon the consummation of a qualified initial public offering at a public offering price of not less than \$30.0 million in the aggregate.
-The Series E Preferred Stock shall be automatically converted into common stock upon consummation of an initial public offering at a public offering price of not less than \$75.0 million in the aggregate.
-In addition, at any time prior to consummation of an initial public offering, all or a portion of the outstanding shares of each series of preferred stock shall be automatically converted into common stock upon the affirmative election of a majority of the outstanding shares, as defined in the Company's certificate of incorporation, by the holders of preferred stock, either voting together as a single class, or voting within each class of preferred stock.
+The Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock shall be automatically converted into common stock upon the consummation of a qualified initial public offering at a public offering price of not less than \$30.0 million in the aggregate.
+The Series E Preferred Stock shall be automatically converted into common stock upon the consummation of an initial public offering at a public offering price of not less than \$75.0 million in the aggregate.
+In addition, at any time prior to consummation of an initial public offering, (1) all of the outstanding shares of Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock shall be automatically converted into common stock upon the affirmative election of holders of a majority of the outstanding shares of Series D Preferred Stock, voting together as a single class on an as-converted to common stock basis; (2) all of the outstanding shares of Series D Preferred Stock shall be automatically converted into common stock upon the affirmative election of holders of a majority of the outstanding shares of Series E Preferred Stock shall be automatically converted into common stock upon the affirmative election of holders of a majority of the outstanding shares of Series E Preferred Stock shall be automatically converted into common stock upon the affirmative election of holders of a majority of the outstanding shares of Series E Preferred Stock.
 Upon any such automatic conversion, any declared and unpaid dividends shall be paid.